 Sports and outdoor activities in Milan

-Even though it isn’t known for an abundance of green spaces and parks, expats can nevertheless enjoy a number of outdoor activities in Milan.
+Even though it isn’t known for an abundance of green spaces and parks, expats can nevertheless enjoy outdoor activities in Milan.

 Apart from swimming pools, walking trails through parks, and picnic spots within the city limits, there are some thrilling mountain biking routes and a few good golf courses just outside of town.
 The Le Rovedine Golf Club, for example, has excellent facilities, good restaurants and a gorgeous view.